core-wg/oscore/draft-ietf-core-object-security.md

 ## Losing Part of the Context State {#context-state}

 To prevent reuse of an AEAD nonce with the same AEAD key, or from accepting replayed messages, an endpoint needs to handle the situation of losing rapidly changing parts of the context, such as the Sender Sequence Number, Replay Window, and Notification Numbers.
 These are typically stored in RAM and therefore lost in the case of e.g. an unplanned reboot.
-There are different alternatives to recover:
+There are different alternatives to recover, for example:

-1. The endpoints can run a key establishment protocol resulting in a fresh Master Secret, from which an entirely new Security Context is derived.
-This could be a key exchange protocol providing forward secrecy, which typically requires a good source of randomness, and additionally, the transmission and processing of the protocol may have a non-negligible cost in terms of, e.g., power consumption.
+1. The endpoints can run a key exchange protocol providing forward secrecy resulting in a fresh Master Secret, from which an entirely new Security Context is derived.
+This requires a good source of randomness, and additionally, the transmission and processing of the protocol may have a non-negligible cost in terms of, e.g., power consumption.

-2. An alternative is to use a trusted-third party assisted key establishment protocol such as {{I-D.ietf-ace-oscore-profile}}, which may be more lightweight but also requires some amount of randomness.
+2. An alternative is to use a trusted-third party assisted key establishment protocol such as {{I-D.ietf-ace-oscore-profile}}, which may be more lightweight and may not require additional randomness.

 3. The endpoints can reuse an existing shared Master Secret and derive new Sender and Recipient Contexts.
 This typically requires a good source of randomness and a message exchange, but not as large performance impact as a key exchange protocol, and no trusted third party.
 See Appendix B.2 for an example.